Audi S6 Insurance Rates

 Rates are averaged for all Audi S6 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Insureds who want an increased level of liability coverage will pay about $530 per year to go from a 30/60 limit to 250/500 limits
+- Insureds who purchase higher liability limits will pay an extra $530 each year to raise from a minimum limit to 250/500 limits

 Rate Tables and Charts